AsmitaAnu/Networking/Docker/start.md

 4. So docker image is an integral part of containers that differs only because of their objectives which we have already covered.
 5. Docker images can’t be paused or started but a Docker container is a run time instance that can be started or paused.
 Command to check the **process id** :- **ps -ef**
+#### How to push ur image in the repository?
+1. docker login [provide ur username and password of github].
+2. docker tag imageid repositoryname:v1
+3. check the docker images updated with ur tag.
+4. docker push repositoryname:tag